Unethical human experimentation in the United States: Concerns

 In 1963, the CIA had synthesized many of the findings from its psychological research into what became known as the KUBARK Counterintelligence Interrogation handbook, which cited the MKULTRA studies and other secret research programs as the scientific basis for their interrogation methods.
-Cameron regularly traveled around the U.S. teaching military personnel about his techniques (hooding of prisoners for sensory deprivation, prolonged isolation, humiliation, etc.), and how they could be used in interrogations.
-Latin American paramilitary groups working for the CIA and U.S. military received training in these psychological techniques at places such as the School of the Americas.
-In the 21st century, many of the torture techniques developed in the MKULTRA studies and other programs were used at U.S. military and CIA prisons such as Guantanamo Bay and Abu Ghraib.
+Cameron regularly traveled around the US teaching military personnel about his techniques (hooding of prisoners for sensory deprivation, prolonged isolation, humiliation, etc.), and how they could be used in interrogations.
+Latin American paramilitary groups working for the CIA and US military received training in these psychological techniques at places such as the School of the Americas.
+In the 21st century, many of the torture techniques developed in the MKULTRA studies and other programs were used at US military and CIA prisons such as Guantanamo Bay and Abu Ghraib.
 In the aftermath of the Congressional hearings, major news media mainly focused on sensationalistic stories related to LSD, "mind-control", and "brainwashing", and rarely used the word "torture".
-This suggested that the CIA researchers were, as one author put it, "a bunch of bumbling sci-fi buffoons", rather than a rational group of men who had run torture laboratories and medical experiments in major U.S. universities; they had arranged for torture, rape and psychological abuse of adults and young children, driving many of them permanently insane.
+This suggested that the CIA researchers were, as one author put it, "a bunch of bumbling sci-fi buffoons", rather than a rational group of men who had run torture laboratories and medical experiments in major US universities; they had arranged for torture, rape and psychological abuse of adults and young children, driving many of them permanently insane.

 Shutdown

 MKULTRA activities continued until 1973 when CIA director Richard Helms, fearing that they would be exposed to the public, ordered the project terminated, and all of the files destroyed.
 But, a clerical error had sent many of the documents to the wrong office, so when CIA workers were destroying the files, some of them remained.
 They were later released under a Freedom of Information Act request by investigative journalist John Marks.
 Many people in the American public were outraged when they learned of the experiments, and several congressional investigations took place, including the Church Committee and the Rockefeller Commission.

-On April 26, 1976, the Church Committee of the United States Senate issued a report, Final Report of the Select Committee to Study Governmental Operation with Respect to Intelligence Activities, In Book I, Chapter XVII, p.
+On April 26, 1976, the Church Committee of the US Senate issued a report, Final Report of the Select Committee to Study Governmental Operation with Respect to Intelligence Activities, In Book I, Chapter XVII, p.
 389, this report states:

 LSD was one of the materials tested in the MKULTRA program.
 The final phase of LSD testing involved surreptitious administration to unwitting non-volunteer subjects in normal life settings by undercover officers of the Bureau of Narcotics acting for the CIA.

 A special procedure, designated MKDELTA, was established to govern the use of MKULTRA materials abroad.
 Such materials were used on a number of occasions.
 Because MKULTRA records were destroyed, it is impossible to reconstruct the operational use of MKULTRA materials by the CIA overseas; it has been determined that the use of these materials abroad began in 1953, and possibly as early as 1950.

 Drugs were used primarily as an aid to interrogations, but MKULTRA/MKDELTA materials were also used for harassment, discrediting, or disabling purposes.